» Browse through a more expanded set of Andrews Facts (PDF)

 Total Campus Size: 2,400 acres

 Designated as an arboretum.
-Includes 26 instructional buildings, a fine arts performance hall, an airport, four residence halls, and four apartment complexes, as well as many service and support buildings.
+Includes 26 instructional buildings, a fine arts performance hall, a wellness center, an airport, four residence halls, and four apartment complexes, as well as many service and support buildings.